Where Neutrality Stops and Reality Begins: Why Considering Identity is Vital to Lead and Class Counsel Selection

 JOTWELL (2022)

-Melissa D. Mortazavi, Homogenous Diversity (reviewing Benjamin Barton, The Credentialed Court: Inside the Cloistered Elite World of American Justice), 2022 JOTWELL: J. THINGS WE LIKE 1 (2022).
+Melissa Mortazavi, Homogenous Diversity (reviewing Benjamin Barton, The Credentialed Court: Inside the Cloistered Elite World of American Justice), 2022 JOTWELL: J. THINGS WE LIKE 1 (2022).

 JOTWELL (2020)